alxriche/custom-checkboxes/README.md

 ## How it works

-This library hides the icons designated as to be customized, and creates graphic clones from `<div>` tags.
+This library hides the checkboxes designated as to be customized, and creates graphic clones from `<div>` tags.
 Checked state is synchronized between them.

 ## Project status